 - 5. Then select the swapping rule:

+- Both components must match The contents of both components must be a match according to fuzzy matching strategy in use for both components.
+"John Smith matches "Smith John" but not "Smith

+blank>."

 - Either component can match At least one of the components must match.
 "John Smith matches both "Smith John" and "Smith

-blank>."
+>blank>."

-- Click OK.
+- 6. Click OK.